compgenomicslab/phylocloud_help/README.md

 # Overview
 Welcome!
-PhyloCloud is an easy-to-use online platform for operating and interpreting phylogenetic trees and multiple sequence alignments, serving as a bridge between complex phylogenomic frameworks and non-expert users.
-Users can browse the public tree collections or build and save your own trees at your own workplace both registerially and anonymously
+[PhyloCloud](https://phylocloud.cgmlab.org/) is an easy-to-use online platform for operating and interpreting phylogenetic trees and multiple sequence alignments, serving as a bridge between complex phylogenomic frameworks and non-expert users.
+Users can browse the public tree collections or build and save your own trees at your own workplace both registerially and anonymously. https://phylocloud.cgmlab.org/

 # Quick Start
  PhyloCloud provides entry point to annotated data and tools for phylogenomic research, regardless of whether registered or anonymous users.
 The home page of PhyloCloud indicates the most typical features so you can quickly start using PhyloCloud: